tum-ens/urbs/doc/api.rst

 .. function:: create_model(data, timesteps)

-  Returns a Pyomo `ConcreteModel` object, which as to be still converted to a problem instance using its method ``create``.
+  Returns a Pyomo `ConcreteModel` object, which has still to be converted to a problem instance using its method ``create``.

   :param dict data: input like created by :func:`read_excel`